tam-sal/flavorfusions/README.md

 If you're looking to explore new and exciting flavors, FlavorFusion is the perfect application for you.
 With its user-friendly interface and robust search functionality, you can easily discover recipes that cater to your unique dietary needs and preferences.

-To check out the live version of FlavorFusion, visit <a href="https://flavorfusion.onrender.com/" target="_blank" rel="noopener">Visit FlavorFusion!</a>.
+To check out the live version of FlavorFusion, visit <a href="https://flavorfusion.onrender.com/" target="_blank" rel="noopener">FlavorFusion!</a>.
 We hope you enjoy using this application as much as we enjoyed creating it!

 ## Table of Contents